 Distance from Heraklion city center: 17.8 km to the West.

-Characteristics: Organized pebbled beach, crystal clean waters, exposed to northern winds.
+Characteristics: Organized pebbled beach, crystal clear waters, exposed to northern winds.

-This small beach is a perfect gateway for a quite sea time as it is visited mostly by locals and the guests from the nearby hotels.
+This small beach is a perfect gateway for quiet sea time as it is visited mostly by locals and guests from nearby hotels.

 The beach has pebbles and there are some scenic rocky formations not far from the coast.

 Distance from Heraklion: 25 km to the East.

 Characteristics: Slightly organized beach, sandy with clear waters, exposed to the northern winds.